paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2016-03-13-logical_flexbox.md

 Flexbox is most effective when creating micro layouts within parts of a page and positioning items in one dimension.
 Like for example, a page header:

-{% include 'figure' with '/images/2016/03/logical_flexbox/header-ltr.svg'
+{% render 'figure' with '/images/2016/03/logical_flexbox/header-ltr.svg'
   caption: 'Our header, with the site’s name on the left, and navigation items to the right.'
 %}